Could Ozempic Be Slowing Your Digestion?

 Understanding Gastroparesis and Its Link to Ozempic

-Clinical Evidence: Gastrointestinal Adverse Reactions and Dose Dependency
+Clinical Trial Evidence of Gastrointestinal Adverse Reactions

 Reported adverse effects from clinical trials highlight a high incidence of gastrointestinal reactions.
 In placebo-controlled trials, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic than placebo (placebo 15.3%, Ozempic 0.5 mg 32.7%, Ozempic 1 mg 36.4%), with the majority of nausea, vomiting, and/or diarrhea reports occurring during dose escalation (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
 Discontinuation due to gastrointestinal adverse reactions was higher in Ozempic groups (0.5 mg: 3.1%; 1 mg: 3.8%) compared to placebo (0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-In a trial comparing Ozempic 1 mg and 2 mg, gastrointestinal adverse reactions occurred in 30.8% and 34.0% of patients, respectively (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-While these data do not specifically diagnose gastroparesis, the symptoms reported—nausea, vomiting, and diarrhea—are consistent with gastroparesis presentation, and the dose-dependent nature suggests a causal relationship.
+In trials with 1 mg and 2 mg doses, gastrointestinal adverse reactions occurred in 30.8% and 34.0% of patients, respectively (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+These data indicate a clear dose-response relationship for gastrointestinal intolerance.

-Prognosis and Long-Term Outcomes for Affected Patients
+Prognosis and Long-Term Management

 Important Notice